haakco/deploying-laravel-app/Stage_0/README.md

 Now using the IP's create both A records, using the IPv4, and AAAA records, using the IPv6, for the following entries.

-If you are using CloudFlair make sure proxy is disabled for now.
+If you are using Cloudflare, make sure the proxy is disabled for now.

 Click on the orange cloud when adding the entry to make it grey.